 The influencer will know their audience well.
-They’ll often have dedicated teams to analyse their data and see when is best to post, what content their followers love best and where they like to see it.
+They’ll often have dedicated teams to analyse their data and see when is best to post, what content their followers prefer and where they like to see it.

-All you have to do is approach the influencer, get them on board with your product by telling them the engaging aspects of it and giving them an incentive to promote it.
+All you have to do is approach the influencer, get them on board by telling them about your products engaging aspects and giving them an incentive to promote it.

-This could be through giving them a freebie, commission every time a product is sold through them or alternatively a discount code for their followers so that they can reward their loyal audience by giving them a “present” from you.
+This could be through giving them a freebie, commission every time a product is sold through them or alternatively a discount code for their followers.
+This way, they can reward their loyal audience by giving them a “present” from you.

 That puts them in their followers’ “good books” whilst also putting you in the limelight.